yunjianlu/yunjianlu/README.md

 - 🔭 I’m currently studying on MS of Computer Science at California State University- Los Angles
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence & Data Science
-- 👯 I’m looking to collaborate on building a broswer extension to reduce carbon footprint
+- 👯 I’m looking for entries level & internship opportunities
 - 🤔 I’m looking for help with React
 - 💬 Ask me about Nutrition
 - ⚡ Fun fact: Exciting to Star a New Journey!